jce-il/ASOSMA/firefox-ios/README.md

 ## Conclusion

-  Firefox is one of the many popular browsers for both IOS and any other platform.
+  Firefox is one of the many popular browsers for both iOS and any other platform.
 It has many challenges to overcome to make sure users use the Firefox browser and not its competitors.

   They work using the agile method to make sure all bugs and small missing features are added/fixed in a short amount of time.
 They keep their code organised so people can contribute with ease.